 The best seasons are pre-monsoon (March to May) and post-monsoon (late September to December).
 Trekking in Autumn (post-monsoon) promises clear skies and stunning mountain vistas.
 During Spring (pre-monsoon) walk on alpine meadows filled with flowers.
 The higher you go the colder it’s going to be.
 Above 4000 meters, one can expect snowfall and temperatures to plummet below zero degrees.
 Nighttime temperatures can drop to as low as -10 degrees.

-Accommodation is arranged on a twin-sharing basis.
-If traveling alone, you will share the room with a person of the same sex.
-In case you need a single room, it will be available at an extra cost.
-Just click on the ‘single supplement’ tab while booking your trip.
-Single rooms are readily available in Kathmandu and at lower elevations while trekking.
-Please remember at higher elevations it is very difficult to get a single room.
+Accommodation is on twin-sharing basis.
+If traveling solo, you will share the room with someone of the same sex.
+In case you need a single room, it will be made available at an extra cost.
+Do click on the ‘single supplement’ tab while booking your trip.
+Please be informed, single rooms are readily available in Kathmandu and at lower elevations while trekking; but at higher reaches it is very difficult to get a single room.

-In Kathmandu enjoy free breakfast, welcome dinner and farewell dinner.
-All meals (breakfast, lunch and dinner) will be provided on the trek.
-Breakfast and dinner will be served at the teahouse you will be staying for the night.
+All meals on the trail, plus breakfast (at your hotel), and welcome and farewell dinners in Kathmandu are included in the trip cost.
+While trekking,breakfast and dinner will be served at the teahouse you will be staying for the night.
 Lunch will be at one of the teahouses on the trail.
 Choose either local items (rice, lentils, curry, momo, Tibetan bread, yak cheese etc.) or international dishes (apple pie, pancakes, pizza, mac & cheese, toast, noodles etc.).
 The food on the trail is high on nutrition and carbohydrate.
+You will be responsible for the rest of your meals in Kathmandu.
+There are many restaurants serving international fare in and around Thamel.
+If you need any suggestions, do not hesitate to ask us.
+We will be more than happy to help you

 Filled with medieval pagoda-roofed temples and modern high-rises, the city of Kathmandu is Nepal’s nerve centre.
 After landing at the airport, our representative will meet you and transfer you to your hotel.
 Rest and get refreshed.
 Later attend a pre-trek briefing and meet your trek leader and team members.
 Get answers to your queries (if you have any) and check your gear.
 Later on rest or stroll around Thamel and feel its lively vibe.
 Since you have an early morning flight to Lukla the following day, it is advisable to schedule your arrival to Kathmandu in the morning or during daytime.
 This will give you enough time to recover from jet lag and attend the pre-trek briefing.
 Overnight in Kathmandu.